D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 VERSION INFO
 ==================================================
 v5.1
+- EEs: Any character with skill points in detecting traps or illusions will not have auto-Search enabled.
+Previously, the feature was only for specific classes.
 - Cleaned up a few possible harmless warning messages.
 - Some minor adjustments (not to scripts)